 To add links to your menus, you must leave the theme editor by clicking the back button in the top left hand corner (you actually need to click twice — once out of the Header settings and again on the Themes link to get back to the admin).
-Go to Online store>Navigation.
-Here, you’ll find two pre-populated menus: Main menu and Footer menu.
+Go to Online store > Navigation.
+There are two pre-populated menus here: Main menu and Footer menu.
 You can edit the links in these menus by clicking on the titles to edit them, or create additional menus by clicking the purple Add menu button.

-The Announcement Bar settings includes Color control for the text and background, the option to add a link and the text used.
-We even added a secondary text field to alter what's shown on mobile screens!
-As well, there are settings to easily turn the Announcement bar off and on, or limit it to displaying only on the homepage
+The Announcement bar settings include Color control for the text and background, the option to add a link and the text used.
+We even added a secondary text field to alter what's shown on mobile screens.
+There are settings to easily turn the Announcement bar off and on, or limit it to displaying only on the homepage, as well.

 The Small Promo section is the perfect place to include deals, hours of operation and contact information in your store.
 This section will appear next to the search bar in the Header on desktop devices and below the Header on mobile.

 For this feature you can control the text, link and icon used.
-You can even fine tune the text on mobile to suit the smaller available space!
+You can even fine-tune the text on mobile to suit the available space.

-We've included 20 default icons to choose between and you can also upload your own custom logos as well.
+There are 20 default icons to choose from, you can also upload your own custom logos.
 When adding custom logos we recommend using a 50px by 50px size over a transparent background.
 It's worth noting that uploading a custom icon will override any icon that you have already selected.

 Here you can change the image size to Small, Medium or Large.
 You can also set the image placement to the first or last column.
 Text can be added below the image in addition to a link for the image as well!